AcubeSAT/ecss-services/docs/usage_with_microcontroller.md

 ### Using the Timer

-A significant portion of the ECSS functionalities, use timestamps for comparing times of message receival for example, or reporting the time of events when creating TMs.
-However, the time tracking is performed by the MCU, so the time-related functions existing in the ECSS should be re-implemented so that they use actual time and not dummy values.
+A significant portion of the ECSS functionalities, uses timestamps for comparing times of message reception for example, or reporting the time of events when creating TMs.
+However, the time tracking is performed by the MCU, so the time-related functions existing in the ECSS should be re-implemented, as the current functions contain dummy values.
 The **TimeGetter** class is responsible for giving access to real time, enabling the above mentioned capabilities for the ECSS.
 The function implementations are located under the **/Platform/x86/** directory.

 #### Getting the current UTC time